lwshome/boozang-fo/index.md

  : This is the DOM tree element that we are executing the script on.

 Script
-: This is the java script being executed
+: This is the java script being executed.
+To be sure user's code be executed properly, we suggest to put code in a function.
+The code format like:
+(function(){
+  ......
+  return xxx;
+})();

 ### Plug test-case ###